Qanat: Maintenance

-Restoration

 Some damaged qanats have been restored.
 To be sustainable, restoration needs to take into account many nontechnical factors beginning with the process of selecting the qanat to be restored.
 In Syria, three sites were chosen based on a national inventory conducted in 2001.
 One of them, the Drasiah qanat of Dmeir, was completed in 2002.
 Selection criteria included the availability of a steady groundwater flow, social cohesion and willingness to contribute of the community using the qanat, and the existence of a functioning water-rights system.

-Applications of qanats
+Applications

-Irrigation and drinking water supply

 The primary applications of qanats are for irrigation, providing cattle with water, and drinking water supply.
-Other applications include cooling and ice storage.
+Other applications include watermills, cooling and ice storage.

+Watermills

+Watermills within a qanat system had to be carefully situated, to make best use of the slow flow of water.
+In Iran, there were underground mills at Yazd and Boshruyeh; at Taft and Ardestan mills were placed at the outflow from the qanat, before irrigation of the fields.

 Cooling

 Qanats used in conjunction with a wind tower can provide cooling as well as a water supply.
 A wind tower is a chimney-like structure positioned above the house; of its four openings, the one opposite the wind direction is opened to move air out of the house.
 Incoming air is pulled from a qanat below the house.
 The air flow across the vertical shaft opening creates a lower pressure (see Bernoulli effect) and draws cool air up from the qanat tunnel, mixing with it.

 The air from the qanat is drawn into the tunnel at some distance away and is cooled both by contact with the cool tunnel walls/water and by the transfer of latent heat of evaporation as water evaporates into the air stream.
 In dry desert climates this can result in a greater than 15 °C reduction in the air temperature coming from the qanat; the mixed air still feels dry, so the basement is cool and only comfortably moist (not damp).
-Wind tower and qanat cooling have been used in desert climates for over 1000 years.
+Wind tower and qanat cooling have been used in desert climates for over 1,000 years.

 Ice storage

 By 400 BCE, Persian engineers had mastered the technique of storing ice in the middle of summer in the desert.

-The ice could be brought in during the winters from nearby mountains, but in a more usual and sophisticated method they built a wall in the east–west direction near the yakhchal (ice pit).
+The ice could be brought in during the winters from nearby mountains, but in a more usual and sophisticated method they built a wall in the east–west direction near a yakhchal (ice pit).
 In winter, the qanat water would be channeled to the north side of the wall, whose shade made the water freeze more quickly, increasing the ice formed per winter day.
 Then the ice was stored in yakhchals—specially designed, naturally cooled refrigerators.

 A large underground space with thick insulated walls was connected to a qanat, and a system of windcatchers or wind towers was used to draw cool subterranean air up from the qanat to maintain temperatures inside the space at low levels, even during hot summer days.
 As a result, the ice melted slowly and was available year-round.